-in parallel import shares is likely a combination of differences in parallel export opportunities, differences in profitability across parallel import locations and differences in the relative price in the source country and Norway.
-The online appendix 8.11 shows evidence across all products without the presence of a generic on the correlation between parallel import entry and the source countries wholesale prices in NOK that vary with exchange rate shocks.
+the 80 mg segment in the period 2004-2006.9 The reason for the differences in parallel import shares is likely a combination of differences in parallel export opportunities, differences in profitability across parallel import locations and differences in the relative price in the source country and Norway.
+The online Appendix B.11 shows evidence across all products without the presence of a generic on the correlation between parallel import entry and the source countries wholesale prices in NOK that vary with exchange rate shocks.
 We use our model to explain the parallel imports market shares for markets in which they are present, which are the ones that we use in our estimation regarding upstream manufacturer and importer behavior.

 The price to consumers reflects the regulatory price ceiling set by the Norwegian Medicines Agency, as all packages-both parallel and direct imports-are consistently priced at the price ceiling.
-From the wholesale prices, we see that the aggregate margin is larger for parallel imports in all cases (the exception for 40 mg in 2006 is due to the average being taken over the full year for direct imports but only for part of the year for parallel imports because the reduction in the price ceiling early that year allowed parallel importers to withdraw10 from the market (see Figure 4.1)).
+From the wholesale prices, we see that the aggregate margin is larger for parallel imports in all cases (the exception for 40 mg in 2006 is due to the average being taken over the full year for direct imports but only for part of the year for parallel imports because the reduction in the price ceiling early that year allowed parallel importers to withdraw10 from the market (see Figure 4)).